jrosell/tidy-data/README.md

 ## Tidy Data in Python

-In this repository you will find common examples of how to tidy data using Python pandas.
-It's an adapted work from [nickhould/tidy-data-python](https://github.com/nickhould/tidy-data-python)
+In this repository you will find common examples of how to tidy data using Python pandas and R Tidyverse.

 ### A few definitions
 - Variable: A measurement or an attribute.
 Height, weight, sex, etc.